-sidewall is now working in collaboration with Jakprints, to make it easier and more affordable for artists to make large scale work to exhibit.
-This partnership includes the printing of each artists’ mural as a 4’x 8′ banner on durable outdoor vinyl, at a discounted rate of $60. sidewall is run entirely out-of-pocket, it’s greatly appreciated if the artist can contribute to the printing, but not requisite for selection/exhibition.
+sidewall is working in collaboration with Jakprints, to make it easier and more affordable for artists to exhibit their work at a larger scale.
+Artists’ murals are printed as a 4’x 8′ banner on durable outdoor vinyl, at a discounted rate of $60. sidewall is run entirely out-of-pocket, it’s greatly appreciated if the artist can contribute to the printing, but not requisite for selection/exhibition.

 1) artist statement describing common themes, imagery and/or techniques used in your art-making process (1 page max). please include your connection to Pittsburgh, if there is one.